 A significant moment in the school’s history creating wonderful benefits for students, families and staff

 As a school, our aim is to contribute to all aspects of a child’s development,to prepare them for participation in contemporary Australian society.
-To meet our aspirations, it is essential that we constantly strive to improve all aspects of school life.
 We know that the world is changing and that educational and learning environments need to reflect these changes.
 Schools need to have physical spaces that enable children to learn and grow in new and exciting ways.
 It is essential, therefore, that we are at the "cutting edge" of future thinking and are creating learning spaces that enable young minds to grow.

 We must ensure that all designs for future spaces are developed to maximise learning outcomes, and the care and attention to the individual.
 As a community, we are very serious about ensuring that we live our Purpose, Vision, Mission, Values and Behaviours, on a daily basis.

-This building project is one such example of how we are putting our vision into action.
+The recent redevelopment project at Main School is one such example of how we are putting our vision into action.

 The video below shows the building project from beginning to end!